 ~ To employ the resources of our historic built environment and related landscapes as the most effective means of bringing the relevance of recent history to our daily lives.

 Historic & Cultural Importance: In a world with global political strife, as well as environmental and economic issues, why should we be concerned with the history and preservation of Wandawega?
-Appreciating the importance of local history does not undermine the significance of broader global issues.
-On the contrary, appreciating the stories, artifacts and structures of Wandawega can enhance our sense of community and brings us closer together, with a greater understanding of our place in the world.
+Appreciating the importance of nature and local history does not undermine the significance of broader global issues.
+On the contrary, appreciating the stories, artifacts, structures and nature of Wandawega can enhance our sense of community and brings us closer together, with a greater understanding of our place in the world.

 There is huge importance in educating, engaging and inspiring people on the subject of “recent” history.
 Too often, future cultural and architectural treasures are lost because their ultimate significance is not embraced until it’s too late.
 From classic barns of the midwest, to roadside motels, diners and supper clubs, movie palaces, drive-in theaters, and Main Street U.S.A. storefronts, far too many pieces of our shared cultural past are being lost to neglect, sprawl and development.
 Along those same lines is the Hotel Wandawega – a.k.a.
 Wandawega Lake Resort, a.k.a.
 Camp Wandawega – a unique collection of cottages, cabins, a hotel and lodge rare in that it has been unmolested over the years.
 With a colorful history that includes the mob, a madame and the Vatican, it is a rare example of the vanishing vernacular architecture of the era.
 To this day, families that visit Camp Wandawega are instantly transported back to the simple pleasures of a simpler time, in an authentic rustic setting, on the edge of the woods, on the shores of a beautiful lake and wetlands.